-This is the second of three posts that will highlight some of my favorite sheet music piano solos for students.
+This is the second of three posts highlighting some of my favorite sheet music piano solos for students.

 These favorites lists are the result of a year-long focus in my studio, exploring the wide range of sheet music solos in publication.
-If you would like to read about the 9 things I learned from that project, check out this post.
+Check out this post if you want to read about the nine things I learned from that project.

-Since I have quite a few to mention, I decided to divide the list into three posts.
-Today I’ll be sharing favorite pieces at the Early Elementary, Elementary, and Late Elementary levels including the reason I love it and a link where you can purchase.
+Since I have quite a few to mention, I divided the list into three posts.
+Today I’ll be sharing favorite pieces at the Early Elementary, Elementary, and Late Elementary levels, including the reason I love them and a link where you can purchase them.

-The first post featured Halloween-themed music and the next one will introduce Early Intermediate, Intermediate, and Later Intermediate pieces.
+The first post featured Halloween-themed music, and the third will feature Early Intermediate, Intermediate, and Later Intermediate pieces.

 Please note I am an affiliate in the Sheet Music Plus Easy Rebates program which simply means if you purchase any of these pieces using the links I provide, I will get a small percentage back without it costing you any extra.

 Why I love it: It’s in Aeolian (Natural Minor) tonality and has a really catchy beat.